outpaddling/LPJS/README.md

 ## Status

-LPJS is currently wriggling around the primordial ooze as we lay out the framework and prioritize development phases.
+LPJS is currently slithering around the primordial ooze as we lay out the framework and prioritize development phases.

-Development will move slowly as we carefully deliberate the design and implementation of each new feature to ensure the highest possible code quality.
+Early development will move slowly as we carefully deliberate the design and implementation of each new feature to ensure the highest possible code quality.